isc-projects/bind9/doc/arm/reference.rst

    addresses refer to different machines.
 If ``yes``, :iscman:`named` does not log when the serial number on the primary is less than what :iscman:`named` currently has.
 The default is ``no``.

-.. namedconf:statement:: auto-dnssec
-   :tags: dnssec
-   :short: Permits varying levels of automatic DNSSEC key management.

-   Zones configured for dynamic DNS may use this option to allow varying levels of automatic DNSSEC key management.
-There are three possible
-   settings:

-   ``auto-dnssec allow;`` permits keys to be updated and the zone fully re-signed whenever the user issues the command :option:`rndc sign zonename <rndc sign>`.

-   ``auto-dnssec maintain;`` includes the above, but also automatically adjusts the zone's DNSSEC keys on a schedule, according to the keys' timing metadata (see :ref:`man_dnssec-keygen` and :ref:`man_dnssec-settime`).
-The command :option:`rndc sign zonename <rndc sign>` causes :iscman:`named` to load keys from the key repository and sign the zone with all keys that are active. :option:`rndc loadkeys zonename <rndc loadkeys>` causes :iscman:`named` to load keys from the key repository and schedule key maintenance events to occur in the future, but it does not sign the full zone immediately.
-Note: once keys have been loaded for a zone the first time, the repository is searched for changes periodically, regardless of whether :option:`rndc loadkeys` is used.
-The recheck interval is defined by :any:`dnssec-loadkeys-interval`.

-   ``auto-dnssec off;`` does not allow for DNSSEC key management.
-   This is the default setting.

-   This option may only be activated at the zone level; if configured at the view or options level, it must be set to ``off``.

-   The DNSSEC records are written to the zone's filename set in :any:`file`, unless :any:`inline-signing` is enabled.

 .. namedconf:statement:: dnssec-validation
    :tags: dnssec